rivm-syso/effectiveness_NPIs/README.md

 # Effectiveness of NPIs

 This repository contains the code developed and used for assessing the effectiveness of non-pharmaceutical interventions (NPIs) during the COVID-19 pandemic in the Netherlands.
-The application of this project is described in ["Estimating the effectiveness of non-pharmaceutical interventions against COVID-19 transmission in the Netherlands"](https://nolink), by [Jantien A Backer](mailto:jantien.backer@rivm.nl), Don Klinkenberg, Fuminari Miura and Jacco Wallinga.
+The application of this project is described in ["Estimating the effectiveness of non-pharmaceutical interventions against COVID-19 transmission in the Netherlands"](https://www.medrxiv.org/content/10.1101/2025.04.14.25325804v1), by [Jantien A Backer](mailto:jantien.backer@rivm.nl), Don Klinkenberg, Fuminari Miura and Jacco Wallinga.

 The repository consists of:

-* `articles`: markdown files of the manuscript
+* `articles`: markdown files of the manuscript and supplementary material

 * `data`: additional data sets for the application script